 Critics of Kyle Sinckler know nothing about the game, says England teammate Jamie George

-JAMIE George has fired a broadside at critics claiming 's defeat is evidence that ' men are not yet mentally or tactically equipped to conquer the rugby globe.
+JAMIE George has fired a broadside at critics claiming ‘s defeat is evidence that ‘ men are not yet mentally or tactically equipped to conquer the globe.

 The hooker denies the team has discipline issues and insists they are not bothered by what “outsiders” say about them.

-boss said prop Kyle Sinckler has “demons”.
+Wales boss Warren said prop Kyle Sinckler has “demons”.
 But George was retaliating strongly to former Test fly-half Andy Goode singling out Sinckler and blaming his indiscipline during the 21-13 defeat at the Principality Stadium.

 In a website attack, Goode accused Sinckler of losing his side the game by giving away two costly penalties but George defends his team-mate and insists: “It’s just laughable.
 It shows he clearly knows nothing about the game.